-Main Results Between Pre and Post Questionnaire Results
+Main Results Between Pre and Post Questionnaire Results Per Country

 The results show varying changes in Habitual Actions (Q1-Q3) and Reflection Scores (Q4-Q7) across the six countries after the WDGs (Figure 6).
 In Cyprus, Romania, and Ireland, scores slightly decreased from 3.73 to 3.60, 3.51 to 3.38, and 3.50 to 3.10, respectively, suggesting a reduction in reliance on routine and automatic behaviors.
 In Spain, scores increased from 3.65 to 3.75, indicating a small improvement in reflective practices.
 Italy showed a moderate increase from 3.16 to 3.52, suggesting greater engagement in reflecting on actions.
 Portugal had the largest increase, from 2.29 to 3.29, indicating a significant shift towards more reflection and self-evaluation.
 These mixed results suggest that the impact of the WDGs varied by country, possibly due to cultural and educational differences.
-However, this variation should be interpreted with caution, as the t-test indicates no statistically significant change in participants' habitual and reflective actions.